miniboxing/miniboxing.github.io/using_sbt.md

                   "miniboxing-plugin" % "0.1-SNAPSHOT")
 {% endhighlight %}

+Finally, it is important to run the optimizer after compiling using the miniboxing plugin (this may be become redundant in future versions):

+{% highlight scala %}
+scalacOptions += "-optimize"
+{% endhighlight %}

 An example `build.sbt` file, with the required empty lines between commands, is:

 {% highlight scala %}